A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Feel paralyzed like the weights fractured my brain’s c6

+This is my veitnam, i shouldnt have gotten i to this, and i dont have a good way out

 Men fall for what they see
 Women fall for what they hear
 Thats why women wear makeup and men tell lies